-6.12.
-Public benefit organisations to be included in the proposed relief

-(Main reference: Clause 1, definition of "qualifying taxpayer" of the DMTRA Bill before Parliament)
+Comment on the revised draft bill: Public benefit organisations must be included in the proposed relief (Main reference: Clause 1 of the DTMRA Bill before Parliament)

 Comment: Public benefit organisations are excluded from the definition of qualifying taxpayer, as most of them do not conduct a trade.
 As many of these public benefit organisations are not excluded from withholding employees' tax from their employees, they will not be entitled to the employees' tax relief provided in terms of the draft Bill.
 Given that, these organisations rely primarily on donations the lock-down has caused severe financial hardship affecting the short to medium term sustainability of these organisations and should therefore be included in the relief provided.